imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 ### Training panel

-![Example of the aspect of the plugin window after training on a TEM image](TWS-GUI-after-training.png
-"Example of the aspect of the plugin window after training on a TEM image")
+![Example of the aspect of the plugin window after training on a TEM image](/images/pages/TWS-GUI-after-training.png "Example of the aspect of the plugin window after training on a TEM image")"

 #### Train classifier